 So simple, yet SO fun.

-Late-night campfire games don’t get any better than this classic.
-It’s a good one to play if you need to keep the noise down.
+Late-night games around the fire don’t get any better than this classic.
+It’s one of the best kids’ campfire games to play if you need to keep the noise down.
 That said, it can also get pretty silly with a constant risk that eruptions of laughter will kill the tranquility!

 How to play…